 5th Annual Jack'n'Jill Randonee Race

-This year, we will host the 3rd annual Jack’n’Jill Randonee Races on February 28th, and it is going to be bigger and better than ever.
-New this year we are adding a “Pro” course with 5,000’ of climbing.
-We will also be delivering a different route for the “Recreation” division, ringing in at 2,300’ of vert.
-The No-Name Scramble will be the same route with 900' of climbing.
+This year, we will host the 5th annual Jack’n’Jill Randonee Race on Saturday, March 4.
+We will have three races: a Pro course with over 5,000’ of climbing, a Recreation course ringing in 2,300' of vert, and the No-Name Scramble, a fun-for-all course with 900’ of climbing.
+Also, we have a PRO TEAM division -- find two other willing skimo companions, and each of you do one leg of the Pro Course!!!
 We have already locked in some major sponsors as well as planned a great after party.
 We have have over $3000 in cash/gift prizes, and we give out awards in Men's, Women's, an Youth categories.
 You don’t want to miss it!

 What is Randonee?
 Randonee, also known as Alpine Touring, refers to a type of skiing in which you ascend the mountain using your own power with the aid of special bindings and “skins”, a Velcro like material that sticks to the snow.
 A Randonee Race involves “skinning” up a set track and then racing down a designated course.
 The winner is the person who completes the course in the least amount of time.

 Jack 'N' Jill Randonee Races

-- Pro Course: $70 pre-registration; $80 day-of-race registration.
+- Pro Course: SOLO -- $70 pre-registration; $90 day-of-race registration.
+TEAM (3 people) -- $90 pre-registration; $120 day-of-race registration.
 Entry fee includes an all day lift ticket, t-shirt, and pint glass.
 5000 ft vertical.
 Contestants must have helmets, skins, avalanche transceivers, shovels, and probes because the race course goes above the double chair lift.
 Also, in the bootpack sections, skis must be attached to backpack at two points.
-Download a Pro Course Map.
+Prizes awarded in Men's, Women's,Youth, Team, and Splitboard Categories.